SharathRao62/IpLab/README.md

 ![image](https://user-images.githubusercontent.com/72368912/104435739-bc805a00-55b2-11eb-9607-98cdd7abc5e5.png)

-5 Develop a program to convert the given color image to different color spaces
+5).Develop a program to convert the given color image to different color spaces

 Description:
 Color spaces are a way to represent the color channels present in the image that gives the image that particular hue.
 There are several different color spaces and each has its own significance.